RangamaniLabUCSD/smart/joss-paper/paper.md

 or the newly developed GAMer 2 [@Lee:2020], allowing users to solve highly nonlinear systems of PDEs within complex cellular geometries.
-Moreover, the design of SMART as a FEniCS-based package allows for ease of extension and integration with additional physics, enabling *e.g.* coupled simulations of cell signaling and mechanics or electrophysiology.
+Moreover, the design of SMART as a FEniCS-based package allows for ease of extension and integration with additional physics, enabling e.g., coupled simulations of cell signaling and mechanics or electrophysiology.
 SMART complements several existing software tools that are used to assemble and solve equations describing cell signaling networks such as VCell [@Cowan:2012; @Schaff:1997], COPASI [@Hoops:2006], and MCell [@Kerr:2008].